 “According to an FPSI study,” he says, “more than 99 percent of people who service, repair, and troubleshoot hydraulic systems have been subjected to the exact dynamics that trigger a high-pressure-injection injury.
 The ‘liquid bullet,’ however, either missed or deflected off its target.
 If ‘hydraulics’ were a recognized occupational hazard, and thus fell into a category for near-miss reporting, we would be at catastrophic levels.”

-Hydraulic fluid and more
+Hydraulic oil and more

 Of course, technicians working in equipment shops or from field-service trucks are at risk for high-pressure-injection injuries from more sources than mobile hydraulic systems.
 For instance, common-rail fuel systems in today’s machines operate at pressures exceeding 30,000 psi, and high-pressure paint guns and pressure washers with detergents are routinely used for equipment maintenance.